bta-team-port/better-with-aether/README.md

 ![GitHub commit activity](https://img.shields.io/github/commit-activity/w/bta-team-port/better-with-aether?color=cyan)
 ![GitHub last commit](https://img.shields.io/github/last-commit/bta-team-port/better-with-aether?color=cyan)

 The legendary dimension is finally here for Better Than Adventure!
 New dimension, plethora of blocks and items.
 Tons of new mobs and mechanics.
 3 dungeons and bosses to conquer.
 Brand-new compatibility between the two as well.

-"This mod is a remake to port the Aether 1.02 to BTA.
-We have no relation to the Aether team or the BTA team.
+**This mod is a remake to port the Aether 1.02 to BTA.
+We have no relation to the Aether team or the BTA team.**

 ### Aether Wiki
 https://aether.wiki.gg/wiki/Aether_Wiki

 ### REQUIRES:
 - BTA >= 7.3_04
 - Halplibe >= [HalpLibe 5.3.0](https://github.com/Turnip-Labs/bta-halplibe/releases/tag/5.3.0)
 - Catalyst-Core >= 2.2.0